ibm-cloud-docs/cis/glb-setup.md

  * **TTL**: Time to live (TTL) of the DNS entry for the IP address returned by this load balancer.
 This option  applies only to unproxied load balancers, otherwise it defaults to `Automatic`.
  * **Region Pools**: A mapping of region or country codes to a list of pools (ordered by their failover priority) for the given region.
 Any regions not explicitly defined will fall back to using the default pools. **Note**: IBM's geographic regions differ from Cloudflare's regions.
 For details about the geographic regions Cloudflare uses, see [Load Balancing: Geographic Regions ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://support.cloudflare.com/hc/en-us/articles/115000540888-Load-Balancing-Geographic-Regions){:new_window}.

+For definitions of terms used in this document, which generally are common terms used throughout the industry, refer to the [Glossary](glossary.html).